He Is Psychometric: Synopsis

 After losing his parents in a fire, Lee Ahn (Park Jin-young) acquires the power of psychometry, the ability to read a person or an object's past through physical contact, and he decides to use it to combat criminals.
-While he does not know how to control his power yet, he meets Yoon Jae-in (Shin Ye-eun) who tries her best to hide her painful secrets.
+While he does not know how to control his power yet, he meets Yoon Jae-in (Shin Ye-eun), who tries her best to hide her painful secrets.
 Together with his foster guardian, prosecutor Kang Sung-mo (Kim Kwon), and the latter's colleague, investigator Eun Ji-soo (Kim Da-som), they team up to solve an elusive case that has been haunting the lives of Ahn, Sung-mo, and Jae-in.
-The case revolves around the life of prosecutor Kang, and his parents who were the main cause of fire.
+The case revolves around the life of prosecutor Kang and his parents, who were the main cause of the fire.
 Jae-in and Lee Ahn heal each other through their past, present, and future to find the culprit.